 Some control engineers are employed by the producers of control equipment to design, develop, and install their products at customers’ premises.
 Control engineers sometimes provide an after-sales repair or maintenance service.
 There may also be opportunities to work with control engineering consultants, who advise their clients on the best system to buy for their plant, purchase the equipment, install and commission it, as well as train the staff in its use.
 Control engineers working in a consultancy, sales, or after-sales service capacity tend to travel considerably more than those employed to solve the control problems of one company.

 Military uses of control systems – in ships and submarines, aircraft and missiles, and the control of weapons used by armies – also provide employment for those working in the armed forces, defense ministries, or for equipment suppliers.
+If you are looking for alternative ways to make money, you might want to look into playing some fun sports betting games via www.ufabet.press.

 Training undertaken by control engineers covers the broad areas of design, testing, and experimenting with installed systems on site.
 In design, they may be analyzing systems in detail, deciding the parameters to be controlled and how they are to be measured.
 Some of the training will be plant based, developing processes that are more efficient by devising changes to the various systems of control.